jeog/TOSDataBridge/README.md

     - interface is subject to slight change
     - *** ***may contain some binaries(no signatures)*** ***

-- What version should I use?
-    - v0.3 : If you simply want the core functionality - and/or need the most up-to-date pre-compiled binaries - with the small(est) chance of running into bugs.
-    - v0.4/master : If you want the latest-and-greatest features, improvements etc., don't mind building your own and dealing with more bugs, or may want to contribute.
+If you simply want the core functionality - and/or need the most up-to-date pre-compiled binaries - with the small(est) chance of running into bugs, use v0.3 (branch v0.3).
+If you want the latest-and-greatest features, improvements etc., don't mind building your own and dealing with more bugs, or may want to contribute, use v0.4 (branch master).

-- Upcoming (pre v1.0) versions will look to:
-    - simplify the main header: tos_databridge.h
-    - simplify the API
-    - remove (or atleast improve) the pre-caching behavior of blocks
-    - consider an 'intermediate' API between client lib and engine, allowing users to inject their own callbacks/hooks for handling raw data from the engine

 ### Quick Setup
 - - -